Tattoo on shoulder blade : is it a good area to start with?

 Can it become part of a larger project?

-Totally.
-Shoulder blade tattoos are often just the beginning.
+Definitely.
+Shoulder blade tattoos often evolve into:

-· A full back design
+• A full back tattoos project

 Why?
 Because the shoulder blade: